ctoec/data-collection/README.md

    ```

-   Set `TEST_API_PATH` env var to run them against an environment other than the default `http://localhost:5001`
+   Set `API_TEST_HOST` env var to run them against an environment other than the default `http://localhost:5001`

 ### E2E Tests
 These [nightwatch](https://nightwatchjs.org/)-powered selemnium tests run in Browserstack.
 Thus, they can only be run against a deployed stack (for now, there are ways to set up Browserstack for local apps but we haven't done that).
 They live [here](e2e-tests), and there's more info about them [here](e2e-tests/README.md)